8 Days / 7 Nights

 What will you see today?

 Breakfast at the hotel.
-Departure for the south of the country, passing through the port city of Helsingborg where we will board a ferry to cross to Denmark and reach the neighboring city of Elsinore (Helsingør).
+Departure towards the south of the country, passing through the port city of Helsingborg where we will board a ferry to cross to Denmark and arrive in the neighboring city of Helsingør.
 Free time for lunch (not included).
-We will continue our route to Hillerød, home to Frederiksborg Castle, where we will stop to observe it from the outside (admission not included).
-This 17th-century gem is one of the country's most outstanding architectural works, built in the Renaissance style and with majestic gardens.
-On the way to the Danish capital, we will stop to take a photo of Fredersborg Castle (admission not included), the royal family's residence in autumn and spring.
+We will continue our route towards Hillerød where Frederiksborg Castle is located, and we will stop to admire it from the outside (entrance not included).
+This jewel dates back to the 17th century and is one of the country's most outstanding architectural works, in the Renaissance style, with majestic gardens.
+On the way to the Danish capital, we will stop to take a photo of Fredensborg Castle (entrance not included), the residence of the royal family in autumn and spring.
 Arrival in Copenhagen in the late afternoon.
 Overnight stay.

 What will you see today?